lightscalar/minimal-docker-compose/README.md

 connection, we do nothing with the Mongo database.

 The MongoDB is stored on your local machine in the `data/db` directory.
 This location is specified in the `docker-compose.yml` file.
+Note the MongoDB is running on its default address.
+If you have another Mongo instance running on your machine, there will be a conflict and things will go badly.